ultralytics/ultralytics/docs/en/models/yolo-world.md

 6. **Versatile Applications:** YOLO-World's innovative approach unlocks new possibilities for a multitude of vision tasks, delivering speed improvements by orders of magnitude over existing methods.

-## Available Models, Supported Tasks, and Operating Modes
+## Supported Tasks, and Operating Modes

 This section details the models available with their specific pre-trained weights, the tasks they support, and their compatibility with various operating modes such as [Inference](../modes/predict.md), [Validation](../modes/val.md), [Training](../modes/train.md), and [Export](../modes/export.md), denoted by ✅ for supported modes and ❌ for unsupported modes.